 7 DRUG INTERACTIONS

 Fosphenytoin is extensively bound to human plasma proteins.
 Drugs highly bound to albumin could increase the unbound fraction of fosphenytoin.
 Although, it is unknown whether this could result in clinically significant effects, caution is advised when administering CEREBYX with other drugs that significantly bind to serum albumin.
 The most significant drug interactions following administration of CEREBYX are expected to occur with drugs that interact with phenytoin.
 Phenytoin is extensively bound to serum plasma proteins and is prone to competitive displacement.
-Phenytoin is metabolized by hepatic cytochrome P450 enzymes CYP2C9 and CYP2C19 and is particularly susceptible to inhibitory drug interactions because it is subject to saturable metabolism.
+Phenytoin is primarily metabolized by the hepatic cytochrome P450 enzyme CYP2C9 and to a lesser extent by CYP2C19 and is particularly susceptible to inhibitory drug interactions because it is subject to saturable metabolism.
 Inhibition of metabolism may produce significant increases in circulating phenytoin concentrations and enhance the risk of drug toxicity.
 Monitoring of phenytoin serum levels is recommended when a drug interaction is suspected.

 Phenytoin or CEREBYX is a potent inducer of hepatic drug-metabolizing enzymes.

 7.1 Drugs that Affect Phenytoin or CEREBYX

 Table 6 includes commonly occurring drug interactions that affect phenytoin (the active metabolite of CEREBYX) concentrations.
 However, this list is not intended to be inclusive or comprehensive.
 Individual prescribing information from relevant drugs should be consulted.